Next-to-leading order QCD and relativistic corrections to $Z \to J/\psi+\Upsilon(nS)$: Summary

 \section{Summary}

-We present a complete calculation of the decay widths for the rare $Z$-boson decays $Z \to J/\psi+\Upsilon(nS)$ ($n=1,2,3$) within the NRQCD framework, including NLO QCD corrections at ${\cal O}(\alpha_s)$ and relativistic corrections at ${\cal O}(v^2)$.
-Our numerical results demonstrate that these NLO corrections are sizable and essential for reliable theoretical predictions.
-For all $Z \to J/\psi+\Upsilon(nS)$ channels, the ${\cal O}(\alpha_s)$ QCD corrections yield a larger negative contribution than the ${\cal O}(v^2)$ relativistic corrections, and both corrections are comparable in magnitude to the LO decay widths.
-This results in a significant suppression of the decay widths, which is consistent with the lack of experimental observation of these rare decay channels to date.
+We have presented a complete calculation of the decay widths for the rare Z-boson decays $Z\rightarrow J/\psi+\Upsilon(nS)$ ($n=1,2,3$) within the NRQCD framework, including NLO QCD corrections at $\mathcal{O}(\alpha_s)$ and relativistic corrections at $\mathcal{O}(v^2)$.
+Our numerical analysis reveals that both higher-order corrections are sizable and negative, severely suppressing the leading-order decay widths.
+Despite this suppression, the absolute magnitudes of the individual $\mathcal{O}(\alpha_s)$ and $\mathcal{O}(v^2)$ corrections remain strictly smaller than the LO contribution at the central scale (${m_{_Z}}/{2}$), suggesting that the perturbative expansions in $\alpha_s$ and $v$ maintain reasonable behavior.